Analysis | Biden’s targeting of racist extremism is being portrayed as an attack on the right itself

 “You know, to just be grossly generalistic, you could put half of Trump’s supporters into what I call the basket of deplorables.
 Right?”
 Clinton said at an event in 2016.
 “The racist, sexist, homophobic, xenophobic, Islamaphobic, you name it.
 And unfortunately there are people like that.
 And he has lifted them up.”

 Clinton later apologized for the breadth of her statement, given that she claimed “half” of Trump supporters fit into that basket.
-But it seems unlikely that it was the scope which prompted the blowback.
+But it seems unlikely that it was the scope that prompted the blowback.
 Trump supporters took criticism of part of their group as criticism of the group overall.

 To one of Carlson’s points, it is the case that there is vagueness to terms like “white supremacist.”
-It is also the case that the term can be used as a political critique in a broad — and at times overly broad — sense.
-The allegation that someone is racist is a damning one in American culture, and so it is at times deployed to attack political opponents.
+It is also the case that the term can be used as a political critique in a broad — and, at times, overly broad — sense.
+The allegation that someone is racist is a damning one in American culture, and so it is, at times, deployed to attack political opponents.
 But it is also the case that racism persists as an undercurrent in society, usually in ways that defy simple identification.
 Racism is far less often manifested as white power symbology and Klan hoods, and far more often as attacks on non-White groups or support for systems that perpetuate advantages for White Americans.

 Because systemic and institutional racism is often hard to see or recognize, that makes it easier to dismiss as nonexistent.
 Which, in turn, makes it easier to dismiss criticism of things as racist as precisely the sorts of political attack described above.
 It’s much easier to assume that your political opponents are simply calling you a racist to hurt you than to examine your assumptions about race on the off-chance that they have a point.
 So, Trump supporters specifically and many Republicans broadly became used to seeing criticism of overt racists on the right as bad-faith attacks of the right as racist.

-It’s clear that there is an element to much of the political right and Trump’s support which derives from specific concerns about race.
+It’s clear that there is an element to much of the political right and Trump’s support that derives from specific concerns about race.
 Trump supporters and Republicans have repeatedly indicated that they are more concerned than most Americans about being the targets of “reverse racism”; that is, racism targeting White people.
 One of the predictors of Trump support before the 2016 election was a sense that Whites are losing out.
 White Republicans see Whites, Blacks and Hispanics as facing about the same levels of discrimination.
 The Trump administration overtly sought to address the idea that White Americans were being disadvantaged by immigration from largely non-White countries even as it often cast non-White people as dangerous.

 It’s important to note that this is clearly not what Biden was talking about.
-He was talking about the rise of white nationalist extremism and violence of the sort that has been manifested occasionally in recent years and which the Department of Homeland Security (under Trump) identified as the most significant terror threat in the country.
+He was talking about the rise of white nationalist extremism and violence of the sort that has been manifested occasionally in recent years and which the Department of Homeland Security (under Trump) identified as the most significant terrorism threat in the country.
 He was talking about the sort of extremism which contributed to what happened at the Capitol.

 There is some undercurrent of sympathy among Republicans generally for what happened there.
-Most Americans reject the mob’s actions in storming the Capitol, though, as a Post-ABC News poll found, 15 percent of Republicans at least somewhat support the storming of the Capitol itself.
+Most Americans reject the mob’s actions in storming the Capitol, though, as a Washington Post-ABC News poll found, 15 percent of Republicans at least somewhat support the storming of the Capitol itself.
 A HuffPost-YouGov poll taken shortly after the attack found that most Republicans either saw the mob’s actions as being mostly right or simply having gone too far in pursuit of a valid point.

 But again, that white nationalists and far-right extremists were mixed into the Capitol mob has been portrayed as a suggestion that everyone who participated in pro-Trump protests are racists and extremists.
 Why?
 Because it is at times politically useful to portray criticism of racists as criticism of Republicans, for the same reason that it is at times politically useful to portray people as racists.

 This is Carlson’s shtick: They, the elites, are attacking you as racist when you’re just an average American with real concerns.
-It’s how he’s built and sustained his audience and expanded his power in conservative media.
+It’s how he has built and sustained his audience and expanded his power in conservative media.

 The part of Biden’s speech most directly targeting Carlson wasn’t the part about the white nationalists.
 It was the part about lies being told for power and profit.
 Carlson appears not to have heeded the message.